alex/zero_buffer/README.rst

-fast_buffer
+zero_buffer
 ===========

-An attempt to make a high performance byte-buffer abstraction in Python.
+``zero_buffer`` is a high-performance, zero-copy, implementation of a byte-buffer for Python.